AOA Privacy Policies

 Information we may collect about you

-The information we collect via our web site is used to improve the content of AOA.org and advance the AOA’s mission.
+The information we collect via our web site is used to improve the content of AOA.org and to advance the AOA’s mission.

 We collect the Internet protocol (IP) address of visitors to our web site, aggregate information on what pages users access or visit, user-specific information on what pages users access or visit, and information volunteered by users, including from surveys, purchases, contact, and update forms, login data, and/or registrations.
 We also may collect the e-mail addresses of those who communicate with us via e-mail.
+This information is used to better understand how visitors use the AOA web site and make improvements.

 If a user does not allow cookies to be written on their computer, the web site will not be able to authenticate them as a member, which may result in an inability to access protected information.